List of articles № 12

 As a veterinary specialist, I assess a cat’s thermal status by observing direct physiological cues.
 Elevated body heat manifests in several measurable signs.
 Warm, dry ears and paws that feel noticeably hotter than the surrounding environment..
 Date latest changes: 2025-10-02 00:59

-Instruction: how to brush a cat correctly to avoid mats.
+Instruction: how to tell if a cat is dehydrated.

 Instruction: how to teach a cat to walk in the yard and return home.